Eldiyar0220/Simpler-flutter-tasks/README.md

 Simply Flutter / Dart commands

-I'm working hard to select all the day to day widgets, so wait for more commands!.
+I'm working hard to select all the day to day commands, so wait for more commands!.

 ## Commands